 - prior vocabulary knowledge

-So is there anything nothing magical about the Goldlist method and the number “30”?
+Is there anything nothing magical about the Goldlist method and the number “30”?

 Nope.
 It follows very precisely the Ebbinghaus forgetting curve which takes into account your short-term memory.
 Sometimes this number will be higher, sometimes it will be lower depending on your choice of words.